Dyslexia support: @ 2 pm & 4pm each Tuesday.

 3. Syllables – improve reading, spelling and pronunciation, including closed and open syllables.

 4. Visual processing and memory techniques – letter reversals?
-Left/right confusions?
-Need to develop strategies to address a poor working memory?
+Left/right confusion?
+Need to develop strategies to address poor working memory?

 5. Organisational and study skills to develop independence as learners, regardless of age.